The Cottons Medical CentreMeadow LaneRaundsNorthants, NN9 6UATel: 01933 623327

 Assessments are available on a face-to-face basis (in libraries, community venues, etc.) or on-line.
 Following the assessment some goals can be set for you to take forward.

 First for Wellbeing clinics are held at the Cottons Medical Centre on alternate Friday mornings.
 The clinics are for non-medical matters, and topics covered are things such as stopping smoking, weight management, debt, and so on (see above).
 Please contact reception to make an appointment.

 In the first instance you can speak to someone and look at how the clinics might be able to help you, and then work out a programme to go forward.

-The Cottons Medical Centre is a running a flu walk-in clinic on 23 September from 0830 to 1130 for eligible ADULT patients.
-We will offer a further joint adult and child clinic on 30 September.
+The Cottons Medical Centre is a running flu walk-in clinics on 26 October and 2 November from 0830 to 1130 for eligible adults and children.

 Full guidance can be found at:

 Enter all or part of your postcode in the box below and click one of the buttons

 to find those services that are local to you.

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's